NexarDeveloper/nexar-templates/README.md

 ### Update query

-Modify or replace the sample query in GraphQL folder with your custom query.
+Modify or replace the sample query in `Nexar.Client/Resources`.
-Build the project.
+Build the solution.
 StrawberryShake regenerates the query and result types.
-At this point `Program.cs` using the old query and results may not compile.
+At this point `Program.cs` using the old query and result may not compile.
-Update its code to call the new query and process the new results.
+Update its code for the new query and result types.
 Build and run the updated program.

 ### Update schema

 Nexar GraphQL API is being actively developed and its GraphQL schema is likely to change.
-Use the StrawberryShake tools for updating the schema file `GraphQL/schema.graphql`.
+Use the StrawberryShake tools for updating the schema file `Nexar.Client/schema.graphql`.

 You may install the tools globally: